joeyhaohao/rapidminer-HanMiner/README.md

 No programming knowledge required for Chinese text mining!
 The HanMiner Extension of [RapidMiner](https://www.rapidminer.com) provides a set of easy-to-use tools to perform Chinese Mandarin (or Han language) text processing/mining tasks such as tokenization, document vectorization, keywords extraction and sentiment analysis, in graphical interface of RapidMiner.
-It frees researchers/data analysts/scientists with limited background in language programming from coding in text mining.
+It frees researchers/data analysts with limited background in language programming from coding in performing text mining.
 Simply drag and connect operators in your process at [Rapidminer studio](https://rapidminer.com/products/studio/) and run your tasks!